iskailer/iskailer.com/index.md

 # ABOUT ISKAILER

-|Bachelor in Information Systems, Postgraduate in DataBase Administration and Data Analytics, with more than 10 years of experience in the technology area, I'm an Entrepreneur, Architect and Software Analyst, Developer, Professor and Innovation Consultant, currently living in Chapecó, Brasil.
+|Bachelor in Information Systems, Postgraduate in DataBase Administration and Data Analytics, with more than 12 years of experience in the technology area, I'm an Project Manager, Entrepreneur, Architect and Software Analyst, Developer, Professor and Innovation Consultant, currently living in Chapecó, Brasil.
 I worked in several points of the software production process, mainly, planning and putting into practice what is most contemporary and well validated in the scope of innovation management and software development.
 I briefly demonstrate my analysis and development experience and some measures of consultative software development innovation below.|

 |You can use the links bellow to visit my social networks.
 If you’d like to keep in touch, feel free to say hello through any of the social links below.|